RPendleton3/Active-Directory-Management-Tool/README.md

             **Find a way to whenever a user inputs a username that isnt found instead of a default powershell error, place a custom error, validation to the max
             **Code getting way to long and alot of repeats, work on converting sections into functions for ease of redundancy **Adjust new adduser option to take first letter of firstname and lastname to create username instead of retrieving username

+9.27.2022 - Altered adduser option to take first letter of firstname and lastname to make username.
+            Found multiple errors in validation dealing with exiting script during adduser due to improper syntax.
+            Adjusted length of code but creating multiple functions to cutback on redundant code.

+            **Continue working with export csv and report creation **Find a way to whenever a user inputs a username that isnt found instead of a default powershell error, place a custom error, validation to the max
+            **Add options to Remove user accounts and Add users to groups, find way to view current users groups before placing into new group